When you can appeal

-- your local council didn’t make a decision within 12 months - this is known as a ‘direction request’
+- your local council did not make a decision within 12 months - this is known as a ‘direction request’

-- the council approves a different use for the land, eg they make an order for a footpath when you applied for a bridleway
+- the council approves a different use for the land, for example they make an order for a footpath when you applied for a bridleway

-- you didn’t submit your original application correctly, eg you didn’t notify landowners who might be affected by the change
+- you did not submit your original application correctly, for example you did not notify landowners who might be affected by the change

 There’s no fee for appealing.

 Only the person who made the application can appeal.
-If you didn’t apply, you can comment on an appeal instead.
+If you did not apply, you can comment on an appeal instead.

 Deadline for appealing

-You must appeal within 28 days of the date on the decision letter, or 12 months after you submitted the application if your local council hasn’t made a decision.
+You must appeal within 28 days of the date on the decision letter, or 12 months after you submitted the application if your local council has not made a decision.

 When you can expect a decision